zamarawka/use-validatorjs/README.md

 ## Custom validation message

 In some cases you need to render custom validation message for rule.
-We can do it with helper function `customMessage`.
+You can do it with helper function `customMessage`.

 `customMessage` receive validation message as first argument, rule as second.

 ```tsx